Higher-Dimensional Cosmology in the Framework of Generalized Chaplygin Gas: An Approximation Method: An approximate solution ansatz :

 Here, we determine the best-fit values of $B_s$ and $m$ by minimizing $\chi^2$, as shown in the previous tables.
 Notably, the $d = 0$ model fits the data slightly better than the $d = 1$ and $d = 2$ models, which disagrees with the earlier model discussed in Section 3 that represents a 6-dimensional universe.
-This discrepancy may be attributed to the neglect of higher-order terms in eq. \eqref{eq:14}.
+This discrepancy may be attributed to the neglect of higher-order terms in Eq.~\eqref{eq:14}.
 From Table-\ref{t2}, it is observed that for $\chi^2_{m}$, we obtain positive values of $B_s$ and $m$ for each value of $d$.
 The value of $B_s$ is higher for $d = 2$ compared to $d = 1$ and $d = 0$.
-If we refer to Table-\ref{t21} and Table-\ref{t22}, we see that the range of $B_s$ in the $1\sigma$ region is positive for $d = 0$, $d = 1$, and $d = 2$.
-On the other hand, positive values of $m$ are shown in Table-\ref{t22}, which favour the dimensional reduction of the extra space.
+If we refer to Table-\ref{t3}, we see that the range of $B_s$ in the $1\sigma$ region is positive for $d = 0$, $d = 1$, and $d = 2$.
+On the other hand, positive values of $m$ are shown here, which favour the dimensional reduction of the extra space.
 It is worth noting that the values for $d = 1$ and $d = 2$ are identical for both approaches, and the values of $m$ decrease as the number of dimensions increases, in order to satisfy the condition $2 < dm$.
-In eq.~\eqref{eq:43}, we have used the corresponding value of $\alpha$ to draw the contour.
-The previous tables indicate that $\alpha$ is significantly less than unity, consistent with our earlier approach discussed in Section 3.4.
+In Eq.~\eqref{eq:43}, we have used the corresponding value of $\alpha$ to draw the contour.
+The previous tables indicate that $\alpha$ is significantly less than unity, consistent with our earlier approach discussed in Sec.~\ref{sec:obs}.
 To ensure that the speed of light is greater than the speed of sound, a lower value of $\alpha$ is expected at the late universe, which is consistent with our observational results.
 Furthermore, from Table-\ref{t2}, it is also seen that the value of $m$ satisfies the previous conditions related to $m$.